barelyhuman/stone/docs/README.md

 ## Theme Creation

 The primary part is creating a theme and so the below is how a general theme configuration would look like.
+This is all **type safe** so you can actually expect the editor to autocomplete as long as your ts-server is running.
+Example with TS code is available in [demo.ts](../example/web-inject/demo.ts) or in the usage example of [CSSWebInjectAdaptor](#csswebinjectadaptor)

 ```js
 const themeConfig = {